 In front of the scene, he’s verbally abused his crew chief and team members over his in-car radio and has even singled out team owner Roger Penske – “10-4, dude,” Busch said sarcastically to Penske after the owner tried to calm him down during a race in 2009.
 His most recent outburst came in the form of a fan-generated YouTube clip on which Busch berates a reporter while waiting for an interview.

-“These actions do not represent Penske Racing and are inconsistent with the company’s standards for behavior, respect for others and professionalism,” his company said in a statement following the incident.
+That action led to a $50,000 fine from NASCAR and clearly put Roger Penske in an uncomfortable position.“These actions do not represent Penske Racing and are inconsistent with the company’s standards for behavior, respect for others and professionalism,” his company said in a statement following the incident.
 “This matter is being reviewed internally.”

 The review likely included Busch’s now-former sponsor Shell Oil Company, which prior to the season signed a multi-year deal that spread across Penske’s multiple business ventures, including his IndyCar operation.
 If they wanted Busch out, they would have the power to make it happen.